MinaProtocol/mina/README-dev.md

 $ dune exec src/app/cli/src/mina.exe -- -help
 ```

-The command line help is the place to learn about other options to the Mina zkApp CLI and how to connect to an existing network, such as Mainnet.
+The command line help is the place to learn about other options to the Mina CLI and how to connect to an existing network, such as Mainnet.

 ## Using the Makefile

-The makefile contains placeholder targets for all the common tasks that need to be done and automatically knows how to use Docker.
+The Makefile contains placeholder targets for all the common tasks that need to be done and automatically knows how to use Docker.

 The most important `make` targets are: